sajidahmed21/CSC309_A4/report.md

 We thought that it would be meaningless if the follower has followed a person but are not alerted when the followee has enrolled in a class.
 Notification feature acts like a news feed to the user to automatically update their followee's current activity.
 This notification may even trigger the follower to enroll in the same course as the followee.

 ### Popular Courses Suggestion
 Popular Courses Suggestion feature allows all user and non-user to view what is currently the most popular courses.
 The user may gain a bigger understanding of what the learnR community is mainly interested, and the user may even be attracted and enroll in it.
 Also, this feature is also available for non-user.
-Due to this feature, the non-user may be attracted to these top courses and become one of  LearnR Community.
+Due to this feature, the non-user may be attracted to these top courses and thus become one of LearnR Community.

 ## Using the Web App